A quantum waveguide with Aharonov Bohm magnetic field: Introduction

 and Neumann

-boundary conditions on its confining surface (for 3D) or line (for 2D) $\partial\Omega=\partial\Omega_D\cup\partial\Omega_N$ ($\bf n$ is a unit normal vector to $\partial\Omega$) \cite{Borisov2,Dowker1,Jakobson1,Levitin1,Najar1,Seeley1} is commonly referred to as Zaremba problem \cite{Zaremba1}, it is a known mathematical problem science.
+boundary conditions on its confining surface (for 3D) or line (for 2D) $\partial\Omega=\partial\Omega_D\cup\partial\Omega_N$ (where $r=(x,y)$ for two dimensions or $r=(x,y,z)$ for three dimensions and $\bf n$ is a unit normal vector to $\partial\Omega$) \cite{Borisov2,Dowker1,Jakobson1,Levitin1,Najar1,Seeley1} is commonly referred to as Zaremba problem \cite{Zaremba1}, it is a known mathematical problem science.
 Apart from the purely mathematical interest, an analysis of such solutions is of a large practical significance as they describe miscellaneous physical systems.
-For example, the temperature $T$ of the solid ball floating in the icewater obeys the Neumann condition on the part of the boundary which is in the air while the underwater section of the body imposes on $T$ the Dirichlet demand \cite{Dowker1}.
+For example, the temperature $T$ of the solid ball floating in the ice water obeys the Neumann condition on the part of the boundary which is in the air while the underwater section of the body imposes on $T$ the Dirichlet demand \cite{Dowker1}.
 Mixed boundary conditions were applied for the study of the spectral properties of the quantized barrier billiards and of the ray splitting in a variety of physical situations.
 The problem of the Neumann disc in the Dirichlet plane emerges naturally in electrostatics \cite{Jackson1}.
-In the limit of the vanishing Dirichlet part of the border the reciprocal of the first eigenvalue describes the mean first passage time of Brownian motion to $\partial\Omega_D$.
-In cellular biology, the study of the diffusive motion of ions or molecules in neurobiological microstructures essentially employs the combination of these two types of the boundary coniditons on the different parts of the confinement \cite{Schuss1}.
+In the limit of the vanishing Dirichlet part of the border, the reciprocal of the first eigenvalue describes the mean first passage time of Brownian motion to $\partial\Omega_D$.
+In cellular biology, the study of the diffusive motion of ions or molecules in neurobiological microstructures essentially employs the combination of these two types of the boundary conditions on the different parts of the confinement \cite{Schuss1}.